cas-bioinf/rboAnalyzer/readme.md

 * centroid_homfold
 * RNAstructure >= 6.0 (TurboFold)

-Optional (some prediction methods are not avalible without):
+Optional (some prediction methods are not available without):
 * UNAFold >= 3.8

 Clone or download this repository.
 Go to root folder and run